coopengo/coog-admin/doc/oauth_setup.md

 ## Edit configuration

-First you need to indicate inside coog-api where he and front-end application are.
+First you need to indicate where coog-api and front-end application are.

 ``` bash
 ./conf edit